taddison/sql-tables-as-queue-benchmarks/README.md

 Cycle 3 dequeue,5,5,23,25,0,0,2,6,16,16,16
 ```

+> If you want to see the impact of ghost records - specifically version ghost records, open a transaction in another table and execute a select

 ## What is SQLDriver
 If you don't want to run a random executable you downloaded from the internet (why wouldn't you?), then you can build it from source: https://github.com/taddison/SQLDriver